 Kastrati, Jup.
 Tirane: N.Sh.
 Botimeve "Naim Frasheri", 1959.
 498 p.

-UIUC Call Number: IASL Albanian Reference 016.891991 K15b; Also available at Oak Street Facility
+UIUC Call Number: International & Area Studies Albanian Reference (Slavic) 016.891991 K15b; Also available at Oak Street Facility

 Containing citations for approximately 2400 Albanian books from 1944-1958, this work also shows the contents of anthologies and collected works.
 The citations are arranged into 8 subject chapters such as history, Marxism-Leninism, Albanian literature, literary translations into Albanian, etc. The volume opens with a brief overview in Albanian of the history of Albanian bibliography.
 See the entry below for a collection of poetry by the Albanian author Ismail Kadare and its contents.